tengstrand/lein-polylith/readme.md

 $ cd example
 ```

-If we now run the *info* command, it will list the contents of the workspace...
+If we now run the [info](#info) command, it will list the contents of the workspace:
 ```
 $ lein polylith info